Open Electricity Market (OEM) Singapore – 10 Important Things to Know

 Until the recent Open Electricity Market (OEM) initiative in Singapore, electricity supply was never something anyone had to give much thought to.
 Singapore Powers (SP Group) was the only electricity retailer around, supplying juice to all households in Singapore.

-By 1 May 2019, all households will have the option to switch from SP to another electricity retailer.
+All households already have the option to switch from SP to another electricity retailer.
 If you’re too lazy to care, don’t worry – you’ll just continue getting your supply from SP.

 But what about the rest of us penny-pinching Singaporeans?
 Will this affect the cost of electricity in Singapore?
 How do I make the switch?